THE LATEST

 Herb was preceded in death by his wife, Verna, and two sisters: Clara Unruh and Lola Pyle.
 He will be missed by all who knew him, including his nieces and nephews, a stepdaughter, Jerie Keil (William) and family of Utah, and a stepson, Ronald Sachs of California.

 Burial has taken place at the Highland Cemetery in Glasgow, Montana.
-A memorial service will be held at a later date this summer.
+A memorial service will be held Tuesday, June 16, 2026 at 1:00p.m. at the Glasgow Evangelical Church.
 Online condolences may be left at bellmortuarymt.com.

 Related Obits